BenDo2006/SCARA-LP/README.md

 - Designed for hands-on assembly, testing, troubleshooting, and repair of mechanical, electrical, and control components

 ## Design Considerations
-- Belt drive selected over gear and chain systems to reduce backlash and enable smoother motion
+- Selected belt drive over gear and chain systems to balance low backlash, weight, and ease of assembly, accepting reduced stiffness due to belt compliance
-- Motors positioned at the base to reduce inertia at distal links and improve dynamic response
+- Relocated motors to the base to reduce inertia at distal links, improving dynamic response and reducing required torque
-- Limit switches integrated to enable repeatable homing and protect against overtravel
+- Exposed motor control and encoder interfaces to enable external controller integration and user-defined control implementation
-- System designed to expose control and feedback interfaces for external controller integration
+- Incorporated limit switches to ensure repeatable homing and protect the system from mechanical overtravel

 ## System Specifications